AliGhorbaniGit/Learnify/README.md

   - Overview of other users' profiles
 - **Community & Collaboration**
   - Users can request new courses
   - Articles and tutorials curated by students
+- **Interaction & Feedback**
+  - Commenting on articles and tutorials
+  - Rating and review system for content
 - **Admin & Moderation**
   - Error handling and custom error pages
   - Admin panel with customized fields